 Only choose a day care that employs qualified and compassionate caregivers.
 You can check the level of service offered by these caregivers to the children through the following:

 - First, you need to make sure that the caregivers have acquired the necessary training and certification for the job.
 The caregivers should have degrees relating to childhood development or be in the process of attaining one.
-It’s also important to check if these caregivers have undergone CPR training and other similar emergency procedures.
+It’s also important to check if these caregivers have undergone CPR training and other similar emergency procedures such as Basic Life Support Training.

 - Aside from the training and certification, spend some time to observe the personality of the caregivers when managing children in the day care.
 Do these caregivers respectfully talk to your children?
 Do they use ideas and languages that children will easily understand?
 Do they act as a good role model for children?
 Make sure to only put your children in a day care that employs caregivers who know how to properly interact with and listen to them.